zhejianguk/FireGuard/README.md

 With the compilation, a guadian_kernel.o is generated.

-Now, compile Parsec and link the guardian kernel:
+Now, compiling Parsec and link the guardian_kernel.o:
 ```
 cd $FireGuard/Software/parsec/pkgs
 ./build_parsec.sh
 ```

-(**OUTPUT III** ) After a few minutes, the Parsec is compiled with the guardian kernel:
+(**OUTPUT III** ) After a few minutes, the Parsec is compiled with the guardian_kernel.o:
 ```
 ./app # Parsec benchmark
 ./run_parsec.sh # Scripts to run all Parsec benchmark